(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 We are deposing a Japanese witness.
 Can you interpret for us?

-Perhaps, but because we are based in Japan and have numerous Japanese clients, we might not be able to help you depose a witness from a Japanese entity, but there are exceptions.
+Perhaps, but because we are based in Japan and have numerous Japanese clients, we might not be able to help you depose a witness from a Japanese entity, but we can certainly check for conflicts before we proceed.
 Contact us

 General Questions